Brett Gosper: CEO World Rugby and Rugby World Cup (2012-2021)

-Gosper also led the repositioning and rebranding of the former 'International Rugby Board' to its current name; World Rugby.
-The rebranding has contributed to the dramatic increase in World Rugby's digital and social media presence, judged at the time to be the most extensive and engaged of the Olympic sports federations (Independent Survey by Red Torch).
+Gosper also led the repositioning and rebranding of the International Rugby Board to its current name, World Rugby.

-As well as leading a period of record commercial growth for World Rugby and Rugby World Cup, Gosper oversaw progressive change in the area of governance, gender equality, and player welfare, especially in the management and prevention of concussions.

 Head of Europe & Asia-Pacific National Football League (since 2021)

 Gosper left World Rugby to join the National Football League, January 2021, in the newly created role; Head of NFL Europe.

+In 2023 the NFL broadened Gosper’s European remit to include the Asia-Pacific region.

 The National Football League is the world’s most valuable sports entertainment property and the most watched in the United States.

-Based in London, his role is to accelerate the growth of the NFL fan base and revenues across European markets with strategic and operational responsibility involving all aspects of fan acquisition; broadcast, consumer products as well as ticketing, hospitality, and sponsorship generated by regular-season NFL games played in London and Germany.
+Based in London, his role is to accelerate the growth of the NFL fan base and revenues across European markets with strategic and operational responsibility involving all aspects of fan acquisition; broadcast, consumer products as well as ticketing, hospitality, and sponsorship generated by regular-season NFL games played in the regions.

 In 2022, Gosper led the process to assign regular-season NFL games in Germany for the first time.
 Munich and Frankfurt were chosen as host cities for four years 2022-25.
 This coincided with the appointment of the NFL’s first managing director for the German market and the opening of an NFL German office.

 In 2023, Gosper was a member of the NFL leadership team that partnered with International Federation of American Football to successfully secure a historic place for Flag Football as an additional sport at the LA 2028 Summer Olympics.

+In 2025, a record number of six regular season NFL games were played in Europe, including three in London, and first-time games in Berlin, Dublin, and Madrid, where a new local NFL office was set up.
+Marking continued expansion of the NFL’s international footprint, a multi-year deal to play regular season games from 2026 in Australia at Melbourne’s MCG was also announced.
+This followed the setting up of an NFL office and an NFL Academy on Australia’s Gold Coast.

+In April 2026, Gosper, alongside NFL Commissioner Roger Goodell, traveled to the Gold Coast, Australia, to formalize a strategic partnership with the International Federation of American Football (IFAF) and American Football Australia (AFA).
+The initiative, announced at CBus Super Stadium during a gathering of the Brisbane 2032 Governing Board, launched a nationwide program to integrate flag football into Australian schools ahead of the sport's Olympic debut at LA 2028.

+Advisory and governance roles

 In 2023, Gosper was appointed as an expert panelist on the UK Government’s Review of Women’s Football, Chaired by Karen Carney.

-In 2023, Gosper was appointed as the independent member of the ATP’s (Association of Tennis Professionals) newly formed Tournament Standards Committee.
+In 2023, Gosper was also appointed as the independent member of the ATP’s (Association of Tennis Professionals) newly formed Tournament Standards Committee.